rhprasad0/agent2agent-guestbook/TESTING.md

 ## Continuous Testing

 For automated testing in CI/CD:
-1. Deploy infrastructure with Terraform
+1. Ensure infrastructure is available (from Main Repo)
 2. Start application container
 3. Run test suite with exit codes
 4. Collect and report results